pflanze/functional-shell/README.md

         }

   (Ok, the `r` intermediate variable could have been saved since there's no possibility for `cdr` to be failing here.
-But, better be consistent than smart.)
+But, rather be consistent than smart.)

   Note that a style like